 En Bloc Resection

-An en bloc resection is a surgical procedure in which a lesion and surrounding tissues are removed in one piece.
+An en bloc resection is a surgical procedure in which a lesion and surrounding tissues are removed.
+"En bloc" or "in continuity with" means that all of the tissues were removed during the same procedure, but not necessarily in a single specimen.